kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/12-understanding-conversion-when-you-hold-money-as-stocks/content.md

+# Using Assets
-# Understanding conversion when you hold money as Stocks
+## Understanding conversion when you hold money as Stocks
 When a Balance is held as Stocks, it’s invested in the iShares World Equity index fund which trades in **Euros (EUR)** \- this means units of the fund are always bought and sold in EUR.

 You can switch a Balance or Jar held in any currency to Stocks.
 This means **a conversion will apply** when you buy or sell units if your balance is not held in the trading currency.